Getting Started: Desmos Graphing Calculator

 Audio Trace

-Audio trace is a powerful accessibility feature that allows users to explore a single equation or an entire system of equations through sound.
-When focused in an expression, press Alt + T to activate audio trace mode and type H to hear the graph.
 Many commands are available both from the computer keyboard or via the on-screen keypad, including choices to adjust the graph’s volume and playback speed and move between points, points of interest, and curves.
-Audio trace mode can also describe the point, curve, and axes you’re investigating!
-Learn more about setting up a screen reader on our accessibility page at desmos.com/accessibility.
+Audio trace can also describe the point, curve, and axes you’re investigating.
+Learn more about setting up a screen reader on our Accessibility page.

-Evaluating a Function
+Evaluate a Function

 GIF evaluating f(x)=-2x+4 at multiple values in the expression list and creating a table using the settings menu.

-Navigating a Graph
+Navigate a Graph

-To move around the graph, you can click on the graph paper and drag to pan.
-Zoom in and out using the plus and minus buttons on the graph.
-To set the viewing window to a specific domain and range, open the settings menu using the wrench icon and enter a lower and upper bound for the x and y axes.
-If you want to return to the original view, press the home button.
+To set the viewing window to a specific domain and range, click Graph Settings Graph Settings icon and then enter a lower and upper bound for the \(x\)- and \(y\)-axes.
+If you want to return to the original view, press Default Viewport Zoom Out icon.

 GIF grabbing and panning around a graph and using the graph settings menu to manually change the viewport.